2024-Arizona-Opportunity-Hack/Hack-Overflow-STEAMSuperheroes-STEAMSuperHeroesMentorshipPairingandSchedulingSystem/README.md

 <!-- Add all team members -->

 ## Project Overview
-For our project with STEAM Superheroes, we focused on helping the nonprofit better manage their event participants and volunteers by creating a backend system to streamline and automate their processes.
+For our project with STEAM Superheroes, we helped the organization to automate the matching and scheduling of participants and volunteers using a backend system.
 Given the organization's mission to inspire youth to pursue careers in STEAM through innovative content like comic books and educational lesson plans, they needed a more efficient way to track involvement and communication with their supporters, volunteers, and event participants.

 **Project Inspiration**